wikimedia/ToolforgeBundle/README.md

 Use the `--bind-address` flag to change the binding address, if needed.
 This may be necessary for Docker installations.

+If you need to work against [tools-db](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Database#User_databases), pass the `--toolsdb` flag and make sure the `TOOLSBD_` env variables are set correctly.
+Unless you have a private database, you should be able to use the same username and password as `REPLICAS_USERNAME` and `REPLICAS_PASSWORD`.

 To query the replicas, inject the `ReplicasClient` service then call the `getConnection()` method, passing in a valid database, and you should get a `Doctrine\DBAL\Connection` object.